 The Mitsui Chemicals Group recognizes respect for human rights in business activities as a foundation of its development and pursues just business throughout the supply chain from the viewpoint of “having a high regard for people.”

-The Group revised its Human Rights Policy on June 24, 2022, after obtaining approval from the Board of Directors.
-The Policy will continue to be reviewed.
+The Group revised its Human Rights Policy in July 2022, after obtaining approval from the Board of Directors.
+The Policy has since been reviewed and revised, as necessary.

 Mitsui Chemicals Group Human Rights Policy